fdaddeo/fdaddeo/README.md

 # Hi there 👋, my name is Filippo

 # About me
-I'm a IT engineering student at the University of Parma.
+I'm a ICT engineer student at the University of Parma.

 - 🔭 I'm currently learning the basis of Artificial Vision, Deep Learning and Robotics.
 - 🕹️ I'm currently working on some projects with Unity 3D